Predator (film): Filming

 Commitments by Schwarzenegger delayed the start of filming by several months.
 The delay gave Silver enough time to secure a minor rewrite from screenwriter David Peoples.
 Principal photography eventually began in the jungles of Palenque, Chiapas, Mexico, during the last week of March 1986, but most of the movie was shot near Puerto Vallarta, Mexico.
 That same month, art director Augustin Ytuarte and location manager Federico Ysunza were among the passengers killed in the crash of Mexicana de Aviación Flight 940.
 A dedication to their memory was later included in the film's closing credits.
 Much of the material dealing with the unit's deployment in the jungle was completed in a few short weeks and both Silver and Gordon were pleased by the dailies provided by McTiernan.
 On Friday, April 25, production halted so that Schwarzenegger could get to his wedding on time, flying to Hyannis Port in a Learjet chartered by Silver.
 Schwarzenegger was married on April 26, 1986, to Maria Shriver, and honeymooned for only three days while the second unit completed additional filming.
 The production resumed filming on May 12 and ended in late June 1986.

 Both McTiernan and Schwarzenegger lost 25 pounds during the film.
 Schwarzenegger's weight loss was a professional choice while McTiernan lost the weight because he avoided the food in Mexico due to health concerns.
 Unlike McTiernan, most of the cast and crew suffered from travelers' diarrhea since the Mexican hotel in which they were living had problems with its water purification.
-In an interview, Carl Weathers said the actors would secretly wake up as early as 3:00 a.m. to work out before the day's shooting.
-Weathers also stated that he would act as if his physique was naturally given to him and would work out only after the other actors were nowhere to be seen.
+In an interview, Carl Weathers said the actors would secretly wake up as early as 3:00 a.m. to exercise before the day's shooting.
+Weathers also stated that he would act as if his physique was naturally given to him and would exercise only after the other actors were nowhere to be seen.